-Then the former president of the Republic of Texas, Houston cared little for Washington and the vast undeveloped spaces between its monumental civic buildings.
+According to James, Houston, then the former president of the Republic of Texas, cared little for Washington and the vast undeveloped spaces between its monumental civic buildings.

 "Public buildings were miles apart," James wrote.
 "When one had to walk through the mud from one to another, the metropolitan idea seemed like carrying optimism too far, and there was talk of moving the seat of government to Wheeling, Virginia."

-Three years later, a notable European visitor, the Duke of Saxe-Weimar Eisenach, also recommended that Wheeling might serve as a better capital, though in this case, he recommended the site to avoid invasion by sea.
+Three years later, a notable European visitor, the Duke of Saxe-Weimar Eisenach, also recommended that Wheeling might serve as a better capital.
+In this case, he recommended the site to avoid invasion by sea.